- What’s On

 - 86 Space

 Thank you for your interest in making a referral to The Junction.
-Unfortunately as we’ve been experiencing such high demand on our services, we have made the decision to temporarily close our waiting list.

 There is a growing problem of fake ID use among young people in Britain and USA.
 Fake IDs are used by underage persons to buy alcohol, tobacco and in certain states of America, even legal marijuana.
 Fake IDs are easy to get online, due to democratization of technology, anonymous cryptocurrency payments and globalization of world economy.
 Youngsters often use alcohol as an escape from everyday problems.
 Likewise, they want to socialize in company of their older peers and visit bars, clubs and music venues with age control policy.
 That's where fake identification cards come to the rescue, despite known scams.
 However, many students do not realize that by using a fake identification document they add felony to misdemeanor and thus can irreversibly damage their future.
 If you developed a drinking problem or need a legal help after being caught with false ID, The Junction Youth center can provide guidance and advice (more questions answered here).